Corned Beef Sandwich

 Where can I buy corned beef?

 You can make your own using our Instant Pot Corned Beef Recipe, or you can buy it at your local deli.
-I have been able to find it at the deli in most grocery stores as well.
+I have been able to find it at the deli in most grocery stores.

 What do you serve with a corned beef sandwich?

-Make this a complete meal with chips, an extra side of coleslaw, a side salad, tater tots, fries, or grapes.
+Make it a meal with chips, an extra side of coleslaw, a side salad, tater tots, fries, or grapes.

 A corned beef sandwich sliced in half